The Captain Matchbox Whoopee Band: 1990-present: Reformations

 In 1994, The band performed at the Continental hotel in Melbourne, which was recorded and received a limited released on cassette.

 The band reformed in 1996 for the Port Fairy Folk Festival, and again in 2010 under the name "Captain Matchbox Re-Ignited" for the Woodford Folk Festival, with shows at Bluesfest and Sydney and Melbourne.
 Members: Mic Conway, Jim Conway, Jeremy Cook, Don Hopkins, Phil Donnison, Cazzbo Johns, Jess Green and George Washingmachine.
 In October 2010, Smoke Dreams (1973) was listed in the book, 100 Best Australian Albums.

 1980-represent: Solo ventures

 Mic Conway continued to record and perform regularly, both as a solo artist and with his National Junk Band.
 Jim Conway worked on many musical projects and became a sought-after session and backing musician, however due to the onset of multiple sclerosis, his health (but not his playing) was significantly affected and in early 2014 he retired.

 Chris Worrall was the founding guitarist of Melbourne-based pub rockers, the Bleeding Hearts, in 1976, and joined Paul Kelly & the Dots in February 1979.
 Manny Paterakis was the founding drummer in Mike Rudd & the Heaters in 1979.
 Eric McCusker joined Mondo Rock on guitar in April 1980.
-From 1980 to 1983 Dave Flett was bass guitarist of folk and political rockers, Redgum.
+Three ex-members went on to play with political rockers, Redgum: Gordon McLean was studio drummer from 1978 to 1979, Dave Flett played bass guitar from 1980 to 1983, and on his departure Stephen Cooney joined on bass guitar, didgeridoo and banjo from 1984 to 1985.
 Louis McManus joined Adelaide-based reggae rockers, No Fixed Address, on guitar in 1984.
 Peter Inglis joined the original Skyhooks in 1973.